Skip to content

 trigger

 A panel will appear on the right-hand side, enabling users to define when the flow should start.
-The panel provides four options for initiating the flow.
+The panel provides five options for initiating the flow.
 Users can choose one of the following options:

 • Operation Completes.

-• Anomalous Table and File Detection.
+• Anomalous Table or File Detected.

 • Anomaly Detected.

-• Manual
+• Manual.

 triggersetting